IEntin/ClientServer/README.md

 ### Fast Linux Lockless Clent-Server with FIFO and TCP clients

-!!!!!!!!!!

-Note that directory structure changed.\
-To simplify the test use deploy.sh script which builds binaries, creates 5\
+To test this software clone the project and use deploy.sh script in the project root.\
-client directories Client1...Client5 with necessary links.\
-Start the server in the project root terminal and each client\
-in client teminals.

-!!!!!!!!!!
+Run './deploy.sh -h' to see the details.

+Prerequisites:

+Header only boost libraries, currently boost 1_80.

+google tests must be installed:\
+sudo apt-get install libgtest-dev\
+sudo apt-get install cmake\
+cd /usr/src/gtest\
+sudo cmake CMakeLists.txt\
+sudo make\
+sudo cp lib/*.a /usr/lib

+The compiler must support c++20\
+clang, currently 14.0.0\
+and/or\
+gcc, currenrly 11.3.0\
+some previous versions will do as well.

-This server can work with multiple mixed tcp and fifo clients.
+This server works with multiple mixed tcp and fifo clients.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
-Sessions can be extremely short-lived, e.g. it might service one\
+Session can be extremely short-lived, e.g. it might service one\
 submillisecond request or in another extreme it can run for the life time of the server.
 With this\
 architecture it is important to avoid creating new threads and use thread pools.
+Note that the\
+number of sessions is not limited by the number of CPU cores.
+Session threads are normally not too\
+busy as compared with work threads running processing logic.

 This server is using thread pools for both tcp and fifo sessions, see ThreadPool class for a\
 generic thread pool.
+Thread pool creates threads on demand comparing the number of objects of a given\
+class and the number of already created threads.
+This prevents creation of redundant threads possible if\
+maximum allowed by the configuration were created in advance.

 In some cases fifo has better performance and possibly stronger security than tcp.
 Due to protocol\
 with predictable sequence of reads and writes, it is possible to make pipes bidirectional.
 This\